MohamedIbrahim9/Devops-Capstone-Project/README.md

 sudo systemctl restart jenkins
 ```
 5. Verify everything is working for Blue Ocean by logging in.
 An "Open Blue Ocean" link should show up in the sidebar.
 Click it, and it will take you to the "Blue Ocean" screen, where we will have to add a project.

+## Additional Steps to compelete the depolyment
+1. install tidy linter using this command `sudo apt-get install -y tidy`
+2. install Amazon Web Services SDK and Docker Pipelines plugin
+3. Add AWS credentials to jenkins which can be found in the following link : https://www.jenkins.io/doc/book/using/using-credentials/
+4. Add docker credentials from to push the image to dockerhub using the following link : https://appfleet.com/blog/building-docker-images-to-docker-hub-using-jenkins-pipelines/